 In January 2008 British Antarctic Survey (BAS) scientists, led by Hugh Corr and David Vaughan, reported (in the journal Nature Geoscience) that 2,200 years ago, a volcano erupted under Antarctica’s ice sheet (based on an airborne survey with radar images).
 The biggest eruption in Antarctica in the last 10,000 years, the volcanic ash was found deposited on the ice surface under the Hudson Mountains, close to Pine Island Glacier.

 A study from 2014 estimated that during the Pleistocene, the East Antarctic Ice Sheet (EAIS) thinned by at least 500 m (1,600 ft), and that thinning since the Last Glacial Maximum for the EAIS area is less than 50 m and probably started after c.
 14 ka.

-In 2006 a team of researchers from Ohio State University used gravity measurements by NASA’s GRACE satellites to discover the 500-kilometre-wide Wilkes Land crater, which probably formed about 250 million years ago.
+In 2006 a team of researchers from Ohio State University used gravity measurements by NASA’s GRACE satellites to discover the 500-kilometer-wide Wilkes Land crater, which probably formed about 250 million years ago.

 In January 2013 an 18 kg meteorite was discovered frozen in ice on the Nansen ice field by a Search for Antarctic Meteorites, Belgian Approach (SAMBA) mission.

-In January 2015 reports emerged of a 2-kilometre circular structure, supposedly a meteorite crater, on the surface snow of King Baudouin Ice Shelf.
+In January 2015 reports emerged of a 2-kilometer circular structure, supposedly a meteorite crater, on the surface snow of King Baudouin Ice Shelf.
 Satellite images from 25 years ago seemingly show it.